kvnxiao/tauri-nextjs-template/README.md

 Next.js is a great React frontend framework which supports server-side rendering (SSR) as well as static site generation (SSG or pre-rendering).
-For the purposes of creating a Tauri frontend, Next.js may only be used for its SSG functionality, as a Node.js server is required for SSR.
+For the purposes of creating a Tauri frontend, only SSG can be used since SSR requires an active Node.js server.

 Using Next.js and SSG helps to provide a quick and performant single-page-application (SPA) frontend experience.
 More information regarding this can be found here: